 All the permanent placement changes that occurred were problematic.
 The qualitative analysis enabled us to probe the features of the placement breakdowns.
 They concerned 11 children who had been living in nine special guardian households.
 Of these, seven children living in five special guardian homes had an SGO only.
 The other four children, living in three special guardian households, had an SGO + supervision order.
-The breakdowns were slightly more frequent in older children.
-Six of the 11 children were aged between 10-13 and the rest involved children aged 4-7.
-There were no permanent placement changes for children aged under 4.
+The breakdowns were slightly more frequent amongst older children.
+Six of the 11 children were aged between 10 and 13 years and the rest involved children aged between four and seven years.
+There were no permanent placement changes for children aged under four years.